aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/prerequisites/instructor-led/README.md

----
-title : "AWS Instructor-Led Lab" weight : 11
----
+# AWS Instructor-Led Lab

-::alert[Follow the instructions given by the workshop administrators on how to log in to the AWS account provided for this workshop.
-Do NOT use your personal or business account to run this workshop, as the required pre-built resources will not be available.]{type=warning}
+> Follow the instructions given by the workshop administrators on how to log in to the AWS account provided for this workshop.
+Do NOT use your personal or business account to run this workshop, as the required pre-built resources will not be available.

 - [Download Dataset](#download-dataset)
 - [Event Engine AWS Account access](#event-engine-aws-account-access)